-Here, in Southeast Asia, scooters are called bikes and bicycles are losing more and more their space on the streets ..
-This makes traffic too dangerous, increasing air pollution… and reducing my skill levels.
+Here, in Southeast Asia, scooters are called bikes and bicycles are losing more and more space on the narrow streets ..
+This makes traffic too dangerous, increases air pollution and can even reduce my skill levels.
 That’s why I’m not riding a bicycle lately.
 But I keep reminding those “ludic” moments and compulsively shooting my object of desire.
 So follow me on Instagram to see more pictures like these!
-And if you’d like to be inspired by other stories of bikes in the world, I recommend the book Bicycle Diaries by David Byrne ..
+And if you’d like to be inspired by other stories of bikes in the world, I recommend the book Bicycle Diaries by David Byrne.

 Photo Credir: Apart from the last image (promotional material from the movie Eat, Pray, Love), all photos were taken by me.
 Isn’t it a compulsion?